kenko911/OMatG/README.md

 }
 ```

-Please cite the following paper if using new benchmarks and datasets associated with OMatG:
+Please cite the following paper when using new benchmarks and datasets associated with OMatG:

 ```bibtex
 @inproceedings{